Csantos07/ari-flashcard/readme.md

 # History/ChangeLog
 I created a branch from carlo-implement-delete-deck-experimental
+- [x] Refactored Create Deck to pass setDeck as a prop.
 - [x] Delete Deck
 - [x] Create Deck
 - [x] Started Routes so we could do conditional rendering